top of page

 India is home to approximately 432 million women of working age.
 Of these, more than 3/4th are not in the labour force and often unpaid.

-Women run less than 14% of India's businesses and worryingly India’s female labor force participation has fallen 9 points lower it was 15 years ago.
+Women run less than 14% of India's businesses and worryingly India’s female labor force participation has fallen 9 points lower than it was 15 years ago.

 ETI aligns itself with the Indian government’s priorities, working closely with civil society partners for women entrepreneurship, with an ultimate aim to embolden women for stronger and healthier societies.